RobertDresler/SwiftUINavigation/README.md

 Instead of presenting a `NavigationModel` directly, you present only one `PresentedNavigationModel`, which holds your `NavigationModel` (e.g., `DetailNavigationModel`).
 The `PresentedNavigationModel` could be for example `FullScreenCoverPresentedNavigationModel` representing model which gets presented as `fullScreenCover`.

 This approach also allows for custom implementations, such as a photo picker.
 To present a model, execute `PresentNavigationCommand` with the `PresentedNavigationModel`.
+To dismiss modal you use `DismissNavigationCommand`/`.dismiss`.

 ```swift
 @NavigationModel